br0kenpixel/rclone-crypt-rs/README.md

 * File name encryption

-* File data block decryption (currently no streaming interface)
+* File data block decryption (with a streaming interface)

-* File data block encryption (currently no streaming interface)
+* File data block encryption (with a streaming interface)

 Unsupported: